newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 ```

-Next add an element to display an error message in `post.list.component.html`.
+Next, add an element to display an error message in `post.list.component.html`.
 Place this section above the `table` tag.

 ```html
     ...